How Can Blockchain Keep Medical Records Secure?

 My Final Thought

 Applying blockchain technology to the electronic health records industry is set to bring about some exciting new changes to the availability and use of our medical records.
+I hope I managed to explain whether blockchain can keep medical records secure and how it will do that.

 The main challenge that blockchain is sure to face comes from storing such large amounts of data on the chain.
 Blockchain bloat is a fundamental problem that pertains to all blockchains.